onnenon/doob_bot/README.md

 ## Bot Commands
-*replace all spaces in realm names with underscore*
+Replace any spaces in realm names with an underscore

 *All commands require a character name and realm name.
 If no region is given the Bot will default to US*